AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/define-segment-rules.md

 >[!NOTE]
 >
->The People (Draft) screen shows all people that qualify to be a member and is not always the final list of people.
+>The [!UICONTROL People (Draft)] screen shows all people that qualify to be a member and is not always the final list of people.
 Approve your segment to see the final list.

 >[!MORELIKETHIS]
 >